 Carrots are annuals and easy to grow in all areas of the United States.
 Full sun will ensure large, tasty roots.
-Each carrot seed will produce one carrot root, and you can expect the carrot greens to spread 2-4” wide and reach 6-16” in height depending on the variety you grown.
+Each carrot seed will produce one carrot root, and you can expect the carrot greens to spread 2-4” wide and reach 6-16” in height depending on the variety you grow.
 Conditioned, well-worked soil will help grow healthy roots.
-If you have new garden beds, rocky or clay-prone soil, avoid growing long-rooted types and stick with a ‘danvers’ or other stumpy rooted variety.
+If you have new garden beds, rocky or clay soil, avoid growing long-rooted types and stick with a ‘Danvers’ or other stumpy-rooted variety.
 It’s a good idea to experiment with varieties so you can find your favorites.
 This will also offer you different harvest times which will be helpful for staggering harvests.

 Carrots store for a surprisingly long time.
 Kept in a cool, dark, and humid place, carrots can store for four months or more.

 What have your carrot growing experiences been like?
 Share your successful tips or problems we might be able to help with in the comments so we can all learn together! <3